Table of contents

 The Bottom Line

-The platform excels as a secure, scalable, and feature-rich option for large healthcare organizations, but it’s limited to major players.
-Smaller or medium practices might find symplr cost-prohibitive.
+The platform excels as a secure, scalable, and feature-rich option for large healthcare organizations, but it’s limited to large orgs.
+Smaller or mid-sized practices might find symplr cost-prohibitive and should try a tool like Spruce instead.

 Features